-When a manager alone takes a decision in his official capacity such decision is known as an individual decision.
-While making such decisions managers are responsible to think about the firm’s objectives and performance.
+When a manager alone makes a decision in his official capacity such decision is known as an individual decision.
+While making such decisions managers are responsible for thinking about the firm’s objectives and performance.

 Usually, the practice of individual decision-making is found in small organizations and organizations that follow an autocratic management style.

 Top-level management makes policy decisions, which have a long-term effect on organizational performance.
 These choices include the introduction of new rules, regulations, and programs as well as the modification of current rules and the introduction of new products.

 Top managers typically have to take future performance into account when making such choices.